Plant Library

 Edible Qualities

-Salad Bush Cucumber is an annual vegetable plant that is commonly grown for its edible qualities.
+Salad Bush Cucumber is an annual vegetable plant that is typically grown for its edible qualities.
 It produces dark green long cucumbers (which are technically 'berries') with light green flesh which can be harvested at any point.
 The cucumbers have a delicious taste and a crisp texture.

 The cucumbers are most often used in the following ways: